kamiakhs/kamiak.org/problems.md

 ---
 layout: default
-title: beginner coding problems
+title: Begniner Coding Problems
 ---

-# beginner coding problems
+# Begniner Coding Problems
 I tried to cover as much as I could, but I skipped Binary Tree in intermediate because I thought the other algorithms were more important.
 These are interview problems, so they should be quite challenging.
 [Solutions](/solutions)

 ## Beginner